 }

-Now the ObjectFactory was very cool and I had it has a "singleton" but it was difficult to work worth and the whole time I was doubting whether it was even worth besides difficulty in implementing there were other easier wasys to achieve this that would also probably be faster since as a general rule of thumb static dispatch with enums is almost always better.
+Now the ObjectFactory was very cool and I had it as a "singleton", but it was difficult to work with and the whole time I was doubting whether it was even worth it.
+Besides difficulty in implementing, there were other easier ways to achieve this that would also probably be faster since, as a general rule of thumb, static dispatch with enums is almost always better.

 sigh

-In the end everything was complicated the code while not spaghetti would give me headache while looking at it so I rewrote it back to the original enum implementation but I also though while I was at it I will delete all the other code I had effectively starting from scratch.
-And you know what while all what I did was go back to the original implementation somehow coding it from scratch resulted in less code and more importantly cleaner code.
+In the end, everything was complicated; the code, while not spaghetti, would give me a headache while looking at it, so I rewrote it back to the original enum implementation, but I also thought while I was at it I will delete all the other code I had, effectively starting from scratch.
+And you know what, while all what I did was go back to the original implementation, somehow coding it from scratch resulted in less code and, more importantly, cleaner code.
 A good rule is you will always code something better the second, third, ..., nth time better.

-Originally all data when recieved was desiarlized into the actual type it was.
-What this essentially means is that data would be recieved in raw bytes and I would convert it to what it was defined as for example a list would be deserialized to a type like this:
+Originally, all data when received was deserialized into the actual type it was.
+What this essentially means is that data would be received in raw bytes and I would convert it to what it was defined as.
+For example, a list would be deserialized to a type like this:

 struct List {